xvw/mizur/README.md

 As with the `import` directive, you can use the `:except` and `:only` parameters (exactly in the same way as using` import`).

-The main difference with `import` is that use of` use` will overwrite the correct operators of the `Kernel` module.
+The main difference with `import` is that `use` will overwrite the correct operators of the `Kernel` module.